 Tell us more about Ride For Jase, and how can people get involved.

-If you are a company who would like to sponsor us to help us meet our equipment needs and living costs while on the ride, please get in touch!
+If you are a company who would like to sponsor them, please get in touch!